As W. D. Gann said, “I found that over 90% of the traders who go into the market without knowledge or study usually lose in the end.”

 Two of the more common lagging indicators are:

-- Moving Averages: In simple terms, it is an average of the data points.
+- Moving averages.
+In simple terms, it is an average of the data points.
 By the nature of its definition, a moving average always changes as it collects the latest points from the market but then there is always a lag because some of the points they come from past prices.
-Moving Averages help in identifying the direction of trend and smoothens out the noise.
-Simple Moving Average (SMA) and Exponential Moving Average (EMA) are two very popular moving averages.
+Moving averages help in identifying the direction of trend and smoothens out the noise.
+Simple moving average (SMA) and exponential moving average (EMA) are two very popular moving averages.
 One cannot say that EMA is better than SMA or vice versa.
 Both have slightly different behaviors.
 Again the period for which the moving averages are calculated have their own significance.
 SMAs are used for short-term trends and trading.
 Longer moving averages, that range for more periods show gradual changes and good for long-term investors.

-- Simple Moving Average: Most of the Moving Averages are computed by using the closing prices.
-The Simple Moving Average is simply the average of closing points for a specific period of time and with every average, we keep on discarding the earliest piece of data and add the fresh ones.
+- Simple moving average.
+Most of the moving averages are computed by using the closing prices.
+The SMA is simply the average of closing points for a specific period and with every average, we keep on discarding the earliest piece of data and add the fresh ones.

 To calculate an EMA